STATworkUP®

 Prioritizing Differential ...

-To see the list of Diagnoses that may be justified by the selected findings, tap on the DIFFERENTIAL button.
-It builds a list of potential diagnoses for selected findings during the problem workup.
-The DIFFERENTIAL button appears next to the FINDINGS button.
+To see the list of Diagnoses that may be justified by the collection of the selected findings, tap on the CONDITIONS (or differential) button.
+It builds a list of potential diagnoses for the group of selected findings during the problem workup.
+The CONDITIONS (or differential) button appears next to the FINDINGS button.
 Both are present above the tab bar.
-The Differential button is also present at the bottom of the Findings view.
-The listed differential items are compiled from the diagnoses in the database that fit with selected findings at the likelihood control meter setting.
+The CONDITIONS button is also present at the bottom of the Findings view.
+The listed differential diagnosis items are compiled from conditions in the database that fit with selected findings at the likelihood control meter setting.

-The sliding control meter in the Differential view can be adjusted to vary how likely the listed diagnoses may be compared to the selected findings.
+The sliding control meter in the Conditions (or differential) view can be adjusted to vary how likely the listed diagnoses may be compared to the selected findings.
 More likely settings better correlate diagnoses to a finding or the group of findings that are check marked during workup.

 The Differential list can be prioritized or it can be shown alphabetically.
 If the Prioritize switch is set to ON, Diagnoses are sorted by their weighted-match likelihood instead of alphabetically.
 The OFF setting shows the list alphabetically.
 The weighted match is the product of weighted specificity and the number of check marked findings selected from the array of findings that describe each diagnosis on the differential list.
 (See the Help section called Calculations that describes this in more detail.)